 Do de facto couples have the same insurance needs as married couples?

 Yes.
-In Australia, de facto couples who have lived together for three or more years have essentially the same rights and obligations as married couples under the Property (Relationships) Act.
+In Australia, de facto couples generally have similar legal rights to married couples under the Family Law Act 1975 for purposes including insurance and superannuation.
 Their life insurance needs are identical - if you share financial commitments, both partners need cover.
-The key difference is that relationship property rules do not apply until the three-year threshold is met.
+The key is ensuring beneficiary nominations and binding death benefit nominations on super are properly set up.

 How much cover does a couple with a mortgage need?

 At minimum, each partner should have enough term life cover to clear the outstanding mortgage balance.
 Many couples also add 2-5 years of household income replacement, shared debts, and an allowance for adjustment costs.
-For a couple with a $600,000 mortgage and a combined household income of $150,000, cover of $800,000-1,200,000 per partner is a common range.
+For a couple with a $600,000 mortgage and a combined household income of $150,000, cover of $800,000-1,200,000 per partner is a common range depending on their circumstances.

 What happens to life insurance if we separate?

-Individual policies remain in force regardless of relationship status - they are personal contracts between you and the insurer.
+Individual life insurance policies remain in force regardless of relationship status - they are personal contracts between you and the insurer.
 However, you should update your beneficiary nominations to reflect your new circumstances.
-If you have a joint policy, you will need to restructure it into individual policies or cancel and apply separately.
-The Property (Relationships) Act may also affect how policies are treated during a relationship property division.
+Under Australian family law, superannuation (including any insurance held within it) may be split as part of a property settlement.
+Standalone life policies are generally not subject to property division.

 Can one partner get life insurance on the other?

-In Australia, you generally cannot take out a life insurance policy on another person without their knowledge and consent.
+In Australia, you generally cannot take out a life insurance policy on another person without their knowledge and consent, as you must demonstrate an insurable interest.
 Each person applies for their own policy and undergoes their own medical underwriting.
-However, you can be nominated as the beneficiary on your partner's policy, and some couples set up policies in trust for added protection.
+However, you can be nominated as the beneficiary on your partner's policy, and some couples structure policies within a family trust for estate planning purposes.

 Ready to Compare Life Insurance for Couples?

-Compare life insurance estimates from AU's top providers in under 2 minutes.
+Compare life insurance estimates from Australia's top providers in under 2 minutes.
 Find the right cover for you and your partner - it's 100% free.

 Compare Estimates